 - Join Our

 Class Acts Arts Staff

-Paco joined Class Acts Arts in February, 2010.
-Paco has worked in theater and arts education for over seven years.
+Paco has worked in theater and arts education for over fifteen years.
 Previously, Paco was employed as the Director of Development at Washington Shakespeare Company (WSC) in Arlington, VA, where he managed grants, fundraisers, and special events.
 He has also worked as the Program Associate at Young Playwrights Theater (YPT) in Washington, DC and as the Program Director at Inside Out Community Arts (IOCA) in Venice, CA. He managed a six figure grant from the DC Children and Youth Investment Trust Corporation while at YPT and wrote grants and reports for the NEA, Meyer, Cafritz and other funders.
-In his free time, Paco is a playwright and dramatist.
+In his free time, Paco is a dramatist, theater producer, and speculative fiction writer.
 He has had his work presented in venues across the country and received grants and won awards from the DC Commission on the Arts and Humanities.
 His play, Pioneer on the Trail of Tears, is published by Brooklyn Publishers.

-Liz joined Class Acts Arts in October, 2006.
-She is a retired teacher from the Family Education/Early Intervention Dept. of the Maryland School for the Deaf.
+Liz is a retired teacher from the Family Education/Early Intervention Dept. of the Maryland School for the Deaf.
 She is a past PTA cultural arts chair.
-Liz currently volunteers as the Vice President, Administration of the Montgomery County Council of PTAs, the Vice President of the Richard Montgomery High School PTSA and is an active member of the Montgomery District of the National Capital Area Council of Boy Scouts of America.
-She holds a BA in English and a M.Ed in Education of the Deaf from Western Maryland College.
+Liz currently volunteers as the Vice President, Administration of the Montgomery Co.
+Council of PTAs and is District Committee Vice Chair for Cub Scout programs for the National Capital Area Council of Boy Scouts of America.